leotagliati/leotagliati/README.md

 # leotagli

 * 👨‍🎓 Hello there!
-I'm Leonardo Tagliati da Silva, Computer Engineering student at MAUA Institute of Tecnology.
+I'm Leonardo Tagliati da Silva, Computer Engineering student at MAUÁ Institute of Tecnology.

 * 👾 Passionate about digital game development, actively engaging in various projects that explore creativity and technical skills in the area.